-- 2.1 To ensure that any vegetation is planted and maintained to avoid interference with network utilities, including transmission lines and the National Grid Yard. - 2.2 To require that appropriate separation of activities is maintained to enable the safe operation, maintenance, replacement and upgrading, and avoid reverse sensitivity and/or manage risk issues.
+- 2.1 To ensure that any vegetation is planted and maintained to avoid interference with network utilities, including transmission lines and the National Grid Yard. - 2.2 To require that appropriate separation of activities is maintained to enable the

-- 2.3 To ensure all subdivision and development is designed to avoid adverse effects on the operation, access, maintenance, replacement and upgrading of existing or planned development of network utilities. - 2.4 To manage the effects of subdivision, development and land use on the safe, effective and efficient operation, maintenance, replacement and upgrading of the National Grid by ensuring that: - a.
+- safe operation, maintenance, replacement and upgrading, and avoid reverse sensitivity and/or manage risk issues. - 2.3 To ensure all subdivision and development is designed to avoid adverse effects on the operation, access, maintenance, replacement and upgrading of existing or planned development of network utilities. - 2.4 To manage the effects of subdivision, development and land use on the safe, effective and efficient operation, maintenance, replacement and upgrading of the National Grid by ensuring that: - a.
 Areas are identified in the Plan to establish safe buffer distances for managing subdivision and land use development near the National Grid. - b.
 Sensitive activities, and intensive farming are excluded from establishing within the National Grid Yard. - c.
 Non-sensitive activities within the National Grid Yard are managed so that the National Grid is not compromised. - d.
 Subdivision is managed around the National Grid Corridor to avoid subsequent land use from restricting the operation, maintenance and upgrading of the National Grid. - e.
 Changes to existing activities within a National Grid Yard do not further restrict the operation, maintenance and upgrading of the National Grid.

+To protect the values that are important to significant heritage and landscape areas from the inappropriate development of network utilities.
 The characteristics and values of the Outstanding Natural Features and Landscapes identified in NFL-APP1 and historic heritage identified in Appendix 1F and 1E are protected from the inappropriate use and development of new network utilities.
 [PC65]